New Zealand War Medal: Description

 The medal is silver, circular, 36 mm in diameter and with a straight bar suspender ornamented with New Zealand fern fronds.
 The medal was designed by the brothers A. B. and J. S. Wyon.

 The obverse shows an effigy of Queen Victoria, facing left and wearing a diadem and veil, with the legend: VICTORIA D: G: BRITT : REG : F : D : The bust is similar to, but larger than, that on the Abyssinian Medal issued in the same year.

 The reverse has a laurel wreath containing the year or years between which the recipient served, with the words NEW ZEALAND above and VIRTUTIS HONOR (Honour of valour) below.
-Generally Colonial militia medals are undated, as were some to Imperial forces.
 The year(s) of service, within the period 1845 to 1866, were shown over three lines, for example: 1863 / to / 1865.
 Uniquely for a British campaign medal, the years are die struck in the centre.
 The longest period shown on an awarded medal was "1846 to 1865", of which only one was bestowed, while unawarded specimens are known bearing the dates "1846 to 1866".
+Those medals claimed after the recipient's discharge were issued undated, these including most Colonial militia and some Imperial forces.

 The rim of the medal was impressed with the recipient's number, name, regiment and – for those above private – their rank.
 Some medals with an undated reverse also have the relevant years of service engraved on the rim.

 The ribbon, 1.25 in wide, is of blue with a 10 mm red centre stripe.